...Highlights: turtles, great macro life/ marine diversity,, schooling fish & big pelagics, non diving activities...

 August through October tend to be the months with the warmest water temperatures at around 82 to 84°F (28 or 29°C).
 Even at the lower end of the annual water temperature range, Belize is very much a warm water diving destination.
 The temperature rarely dips below 79°F (26°C) even around the cooler months of January and February.
 Seldom would you need more than a shortie and many scuba divers choose not to use an exposure suit at all during the warmer months.
 Air temperatures remain relatively constant around the 80°F (27°C) mark.

 Surface conditions can become more choppy in the dry season although this is usually restricted to the more exposed dive sites further from shore.
 It is possible that some of the more exposed sites might be off limits during this time.

-The best conditions for diving Belize are generally considered to be from March to December, although outside this period it is common to still find optimum diving conditions.
-The first few months of this period (March to June) are considered to be whale shark season and, for some, represent the very best months.
+The best conditions for Belize scuba diving are generally considered to be from March through December, although outside this period it is common to still find optimum conditions.
+The first few months of this period (March through June) are considered by some to represent the very best months.
+April through June is whale shark season in Placencia, in the south of the country.
 October and November is when thousands of groupers mate and give birth to their young in the shallows of the cayes.

 Surface conditions: Mostly calm but can be choppy further from shore

 Water temperature: 79 - 84°F (26 - 29°C)

 Recommended length of stay: 2 - 3 weeks

 ...
 Great that I got offers somewhat quick and had a chance to decide where I wanted to go.
 Great is that there are so many possibilities to go scuba diving around the world, and where ever people go they'll find a PADI instructor, not to speak of the nice offers (dive = hotel/resort) and nice prices too ... -- Julia Bertsch, Germany.
 [More customer reviews]